c3ypt1c/Website/README.md

 # Website
 This is my website generation tool that I use on my website.
 There are still a lot of things to do.
 Thanks for checking out my repo.

+There is a [to do](TODO.md) list that you can look at which lists things that the program will benefit from.

 ## Installation
 The program is very simple to use and install.
 Essentially it's a bunch of scripts that with some external libraries generate the files to be used on the web.